Orlando Román: International career

 Román has appeared in the four editions of the World Baseball Classic (2006, 2009, 2013, 2017) for team Puerto Rico.
 At the 2017 World Baseball Classic, he was the starting pitcher against Dominican Republic in the second round.

+Coaching career

+On June 24, 2022, Roman was hired to serve as the pitching coach for the Fubon Guardians of the Chinese Professional Baseball League (CPBL).

 Personal life

 On May 29, 2019, Román and former professional baseball player Ángel Pagán were rescued at sea off the coast of Puerto Rico after a 15-foot wave caused their boat to capsize.